Tinder Co-Founders Sue Dating App's Owners For $2 Billion

 “But just two weeks after their scheme concluded,” Rad continued, “Defendants publicly announced Blatt’s ‘retirement’ — rewarding him with a lucrative golden parachute and a glowing farewell message from [IAC Chairman Barry] Diller praising Blatt’s ‘integrity.'”

-IAC, however, have since called the allegations “meritless,” insisting that Match and Tinder played everything by the book and adhered to a contract with investment banks, and asserting that the lawsuit was only filed because “Mr. Rad and his merry band of plaintiffs did not like the outcome,” adding that he also “has a rich history of outlandish public statements, and this lawsuit contains just another series of them.”
+IAC, however, has since called the allegations “meritless,” insisting that Match and Tinder played everything by the book and adhered to a contract with investment banks, and asserting that the lawsuit was only filed because “Mr. Rad and his merry band of plaintiffs did not like the outcome,” adding that he also “has a rich history of outlandish public statements, and this lawsuit contains just another series of them.”

 Rad issued a brief statement on Tuesday, claiming, “We were always concerned about IAC’s reputation for ignoring their contractual commitments and acting like the rules don’t apply to them.”